 Many offshore banks also allow account holders to hold funds in multiple currencies, which can be beneficial for businesses involved in international trade.

-Holding funds in different countries can help diversify financial assets and reduce dependency on a single financial system.
+Storing money in various locations can help you build a diversified financial portfolio and avoid relying on a single financial system.

 Currency Management